Article

 Hard skills are abilities that you can measure.
 Here are a few examples of hard skills that help customer service teams thrive:

-• Technical proficiency: Technical proficiency and fast answers go hand in hand.
-Invest in tools like customer service software so agents can find information in seconds, solve customer issues quicker, and easily collaborate with others.
+- Technical proficiency: Technical proficiency and fast answers go hand in hand.
+Train agents to use efficiency tools like customer service software so they can find information in seconds, solve issues quicker, and easily collaborate with others.

 These hard skills will prepare your team for the more technical and measurable side of customer support.